Second Wind And Oxygen Debt

 • Headache

-• Muscle pain which involves that particular activity
+• Muscle pain that involves that particular activity

 • Neuromuscular coordination disturb